gear-tech/gear/galloc/docs/optimisation.md

 ## 3. Multiple static buffers
 <a name="multiple"></a>
-We've tried to implement not only one static buffer, but multiple static buffers, with different sizes.
-But the study showed that it's not worth the effort and most allocations was done in the largest static buffer, which perfomance was even worster to the current implementation.
+We've tried to implement not only one static buffer but multiple static buffers with different sizes.
+But the study showed that it's not worth the effort, and most allocations were done in the largest static buffer, which performance was even worse than the current implementation.

 The best-performed buffer combination was:
 - 1-byte buffer with 2 cells